-This course is a review of topics in Prealgebra, Introductory communicate effectively as a representative of the Algebra, Intermediate Algebra and study skills necessary for success in M 121 College Algebra.
+This course is a review of topics in Prealgebra, Introductory Algebra, Intermediate Algebra and study skills to support and community pharmacies.
+Under the supervision of a student success in math courses at Miles Community College.

 NC 098 - Supplemental Writing Lab